Robustness in Wireless Distributed Learning: An Information-Theoretic Analysis: Theoretical analysis of the robustness

 \begin{remark} In our previous analysis, we assumed that the loss function $l(w,z)$ is $\sigma$-sub-Gaussian, enabling us to leverage the properties of sub-Gaussian distributions in deriving the upper bound.
-However, this assumption may be too strict in certain scenarios where the loss function exhibits heavier tails.
-To address this limitation, we extend our theoretical results to sub-Gamma distributions, which encompasses a broader class of loss functions.
+However, this assumption may be too restrictive in certain scenarios where the loss function exhibits heavier tails.
+To address this limitation, we extend our theoretical results to the sub-Gamma distribution, which is a generalization of the sub-Gaussian distribution.
+Since both sub-Gaussian and sub-Gamma distributions are commonly used assumptions in deep learning theoretical analysis \cite{sub-gamma}, this extension will further enhance the applicability of the proposed theorem.

 A random variable $X$ is said to be sub-Gamma if for all $0<\lambda < c^{-1}$:

 where $\sigma>0$ and $c>0$ are parameters characterizing the variance and tail behavior, respectively.
 Sub-Gamma distributions generalize sub-Gaussian distributions (where $c=0$) by allowing for heavier tails.
 Under this assumption, we can also derive an analogous upper bound on the performance degradation caused by imperfect wireless channels. \begin{corollary} If the loss function $l(w,z)$ is $(\sigma,c)$-sub-Gamma on distribution $p(w,z)$, then the wireless risk discrepancy is upper bounded by